Please ensure Javascript is enabled for purposes of website accessibility

 • Glitter – tiny pieces of plastic, generally bright colours and/or shiny, used as decoration on cards or enclosed in reusable products, such as pens, backpacks and pencil cases

-• Small pieces of plastic attached to another object using a form of adhesive or enclosed in a product where it cannot be littered
+• Small pieces of plastic designed and intended to be attached to another object using a form of adhesive (for example, cardmaking or scrapbooking)

 Balloon sticks and ties